microsoft/CanvasTools-for-VOTT/README.md

 ```js
 let editor = new ct.Editor(sz, null, regionsManager);
 ```

-\Note: editor will override the `callbacks` properties for `AreaSelector` and `RegionsManager` to ensure they crossreference and can work together.\
+/Note: editor will override the `callbacks` properties for `AreaSelector` and `RegionsManager` to ensure they crossreference and can work together./